udayabhanu200/Quality-Assurance---Udaya/A1/README.md

  10.2 for name - Empty, valid

 9. Instructions to run:
-a) save input xml and code file in same folder.
+a) save input1.xml, inxsd.xsd and code file in same folder.
-c) change input file name in line 10 of code to check different conditions
+c) change input file name in line 10 of code to check different conditions with different input files
 b) outputs will be saved in the same folder with as names mentioned in code.

 10. Didn't try combinations as list becomes huge and shown one sample for part number and quantity.